You MUST know how to find a terminal window on your computer.

 Successfully installed S3MPython-(version number) and a list of the other packages installed.

-Test the installation by starting the Jupyter Notebooks server:
+Test the installation by starting the Jupyter Lab server:

 This command should open a new tab in your default web browser (Firefox, Chrome, Edge, etc.)